syedyasirkamal/agileproject/README.md

 > Our team performed multiple Daily Scrums.
 INSERT EVIDENCE OF ONE

 ### Daily Scrums - Last 24 Hours
-> During each of our Daily Scrums, the developers answered the question.
+> During each of our Daily Scrums, the developers answered the question, "What did you do in the last 24 hours that helped you meet the Sprint Goal?"
+Below is a list of activities the developers shared during one of our Daily Scrums:
-> 1.
-> 2.
->

 ### Daily Scrums - Next 24 Hours
 > Our team performed multiple Daily Scrums.
 INSERT EVIDENCE OF ONE